-Our plan is to prove a lower bound using a speedup simulation argument [3, 9, 10, 12, 26, 27, 30].
-The idea is to define a sequence of graph problems $\Pi_1, \Pi_2, \ldots, \Pi_k$ such that if we have an algorithm $A_i$ that solves $\Pi_i$ in $T_i$ rounds, we can construct an algorithm $A{i+1}$ that solves $\Pi{i+1}$ strictly faster, in $T{i+1} \leq T_i - 1$ rounds.
-Put otherwise, we show that solving $\Pi_i$ takes at least one round more than solving $\Pi{i+1}$ .
-Then if we can additionally show that $\Pi_k$ is still a nontrivial problem that cannot be solved in zero rounds, we know that the complexity of $\Pi_1$ is at least k rounds.
+Our plan is to prove a lower bound using a speedup simulation argument [4, 12, 13, 15, 32, 33, 36].
+The idea is to define a sequence of graph problems $\Pi_1, \Pi_2, \ldots, \Pi_k$ such that if we have an algorithm A_i that solves Π_i in T_i rounds, we can construct an algorithm A{i+1} that solves Π{i+1} strictly faster, in $T{i+1} \leq T_i - 1$ rounds (unless $T_i = 0$, in which case we would get that $T{i+1} = 0$).
+Put otherwise, we show that solving Π_i takes at least one round more than solving Π{i+1} .
+Then if we can additionally show that Π_k is still a nontrivial problem that cannot be solved in zero rounds, we know that the complexity of Π_1 is at least k rounds.

-Now we would like to let $\Pi_1$ be the maximal matching problem, and identify a suitable sequence of relaxations of the maximal matching problem.
+Now we would like to let Π_1 be the maximal matching problem, and identify a suitable sequence of relaxations of the maximal matching problem.
 A promising candidate might be, e.g., the following problem that we call here a k-matching for brevity.

-Definition 1 (k-matching).
+Definition 3.1 (k-matching).
 Given a graph G = (V, E), a set of edges $M \subseteq E$ is a k-matching if

-- 1. every node is incident to at most k edges of M, - 2. if a node is not incident to any edge of M, then all of its neighbors are incident to at least one edge of M.
+- (1) every node is incident to at most k edges of M, - (2) if a node is not incident to any edge of M, then all of its neighbors are incident to at least one edge of M.

 Note that with this definition, a 1-matching is exactly the same thing as a maximal matching.
 Also it seems that finding a k-matching is easier for larger values of k.
-For example, we could modify the proposal algorithm so that in each iteration white nodes send k proposals in parallel, and this way find a k-matching in $O(\Delta/k)$ rounds.
-Could we define that $\Pi_i$ is the problem of finding an i-matching, and try to prove that given an algorithm for finding an i-matching, we can construct a strictly faster algorithm for finding an (i + 1)-matching?
+For example, we could modify the proposal algorithm so that in each iteration white nodes send k proposals in parallel, and stop as soon as at least one is accepted, and this way find a k-matching in $O(\Delta/k)$ rounds.

-A direct attack along these lines does not seem to work, but this serves nevertheless as a useful guidance that will point us in the right direction.
+We could try to define Π_i as the problem of finding an i-matching.
+Then, we could try to prove that, given an algorithm for finding an i-matching, we can construct a strictly faster algorithm for finding an (i + 1)-matching.
+Unfortunately, a direct attack along these lines does not seem to work, but this serves nevertheless as a useful guidance that will point us in the right direction.